iJimmyWei/react-native-file-gateway/README.md

 // Scenario 1: Writing an MP4 file to the secure application store.
-// This file will be deleted on uninstall. const path = await FileGateway.writeFile(
-	"bigBuckBunny.mp4", // Name of the file
+// This file will be deleted on uninstall. const path = await FileGateway.writeFile( "bigBuckBunny.mp4", // Name of the file
   "010101", // Data to be written as a string (UTF-8 encoding is default) "application" // Intention of the file's lifetime.
 Can be application, ephemeral, or persistent (see more in documentation below)
 )

 // Scenario 2: Writing an image file to the cache.
-// This file will be deleted on uninstall. const path = await FileGateway.writeFile(
+// This file will be deleted on uninstall. const path = await FileGateway.writeFile( "bigBuckBunny.mp4",
-	"bigBuckBunny.mp4",
   "010101",
   "ephemeral" // Ephemeral will store this file into the system's cache )

+// Scenario 3: Writing an image file to the cache using base64 encoding. const path = await FileGateway.writeFile( "bigBuckBunny.mp4",
+  {
+	  data: "010101",
+	  encoding: "base64" // Specifying this will encode the written file as base64 (UTF-8 as the charset) },
+  "ephemeral"
+)

 ```

 ### Functions
-`writeFile(fileName: string, data: string, intention: Intention, collection?: Collection): Promise<string>` - Writes to a file and **returns it's path** as a `Promise<string>`
+`writeFile(fileName: string, data: string | DataWithEncoding, intention: Intention, collection?: Collection): Promise<string>` - Writes to a file and **returns it's path** as a `Promise<string>`
+-  DataWithEncoding - explicitly define the encoding `("utf-8", "utf-16", "utf-32", "base64")` within the `encoding` key, and the data within the `payload` key
+	- ```{ data: string; encoding: Encoding }```
--  Intention `("application"  |  "ephemeral"  |  "persistent")`
+-  Intention: Intention `("application"  |  "ephemeral"  |  "persistent")`
      - The **intention** is to indicate how the file will be stored.
 	     -  `application` intention will allocate the file into the application's own storage, but other applications won't be able to access it.
 The file will be lost on uninstall.
 	     - `ephemeral` intention will allocate the file into the cache storage.
 The file will be lost on uninstall
 	     - `persistent` intention will allocate the file into external storage.
 The file will persist on uninstall.
 Useful for media content.
 -  Collection `("audio"  |  "image"  |  "video"  | "download")`
      - The **collection** is to indicate where the file will be stored (ONLY APPLICABLE FOR `persistent` intentions).
 Fallsback to `download` if not specified.
 ---

-`readFile(path: string, encoding: Encoding): Promise<string>` - Reads a given file, given it's path and **returns the data** as a `Promise<string>`
+`readFile(path: string, encoding?: Encoding): Promise<string>` - Reads a given file, given it's path and **returns the data** as a `Promise<string>`
--  Encoding `("utf-8")`
+-  Encoding `("utf-8", "utf-16", "utf-32", "base64")`
 	* Sets the encoding when reading the file
 ---